-- (a) The Registrar, on the recommendation of the academic head of department or, in the case of the Bachelor of Management Leadership, the Director of the Business School, may grant a person exemption from or recognition of credits earned through formal learning in a prior qualification or in a partially completed qualification whether obtained here or elsewhere with a view to taking another qualification, provided that: - (i) No more than 50 percent of the credits may be transferred from the completed qualification(s) to another qualification, subject to the provision that - (aa) at least 50 percent of the credits for the new qualification be earned at this University; and - (bb) a maximum of 25 percent of the credits accrued at the highest NQF level in the previously completed qualification(s) be acknowledged for another qualification. - (ii) As regards an incomplete qualification, all the applicable credits may be granted for the new qualification, except in respect of a student from another institution of higher education, in which case no more than 50 percent of the credits required to obtain the qualification may be recognised from those modules completed at the other institution.
-In the latter case, there is a restriction of a maximum of 25 percent of credits required and earned at the highest NQF level. - (iii) If credits have been granted based on an incomplete qualification, the registration period for the prior qualification and that for the new qualification must at least coincide with the maximum period prescribed for the new qualification at this University. - (iv) A person from another institution of higher education has to register at the University for at least two academic years (four semesters), depending on the duration of a specific programme. - (v) A student taking the MBChB degree must complete the full qualification at the University.
-In extraordinary circumstances, the dean, after consultation with the selection committee, may consider exceptions.
+(a) The Registrar, on the recommendation of the academic head of department or, in the case of the BML, the Director of the Business School, may grant a person exemption from or recognition of credits earned through formal learning in a prior qualification or in a partially completed qualification - whether obtained here or elsewhere - with a view to taking another qualification, provided that:

-- (vi) Credits from a completed or an incomplete qualification may be transferred to another qualification only once.
-Changes from the UPP and extended programmes do not constitute a change in qualification. - (b) As regards the Bachelor of Management Leadership, the Director of the Business School may grant academic credit for a module on the basis of a process of RPL32. - (c) For the National Professional Diploma in Education (NPDE), academic credit for a module is granted by the Campus Principal: South Campus on the basis of a process of RPL. - (d) Recognition is granted on the basis of formal learning at the same NQF level, with a context relevance of at least 50 percent.
+- (i) No more than 50% of the credits may be transferred from the completed qualification(s) to another qualification, subject to the provision that: - (aa) at least 50% of the credits for the new qualification be earned at the UFS; and - (bb) a maximum of 25% of the credits accrued at the highest NQF level in the previously completed qualification(s) be acknowledged for another qualification35. - (ii) As regards a discontinued qualification, all the applicable credits may be granted for the new qualification, except in respect of a student from another institution of higher education, in which case no more than 50% of the credits required to obtain the qualification may be recognised from those modules completed at the other institution.
+In the latter case, there is a restriction of a maximum of 25% of credits required and earned at the highest NQF level. - (iii) If credits have been granted based on a discontinued qualification, the registration period for the prior qualification and that for the new qualification must at least coincide with the maximum period prescribed for the new qualification at the UFS. - (iv) A person from another institution of higher education has to register at the UFS for at least two (2) academic years (four (4) semesters), depending on the duration of a specific programme. - (v) A student taking the MBChB degree must complete the full qualification at the UFS.
+In extraordinary circumstances, the dean, after consultation with the selection committee, may consider exceptions. - (vi) Credits from a completed or a discontinued qualification may be transferred to another qualification only once.
+Transfers from the UAP and extended programmes do not constitute a change in qualification. - (b) As regards the BML and the HCert in Management Development, the Director of the Business School may grant academic credit for a module on the basis of an RPL process36. - (c) For the NPDE, academic credit for a module is granted by the Campus Principal: South Campus on the basis of a process of RPL. - (d) Recognition is granted on the basis of formal learning at the same NQF level, with a context relevance of at least 50%.
 The credits for notional learning hours granted by a previous university will not be recorded as a direct equivalent.
-An evaluation will be made by the faculty to determine whether recognition will be provided for a particular module, especially if that module has a different credit value within the relevant qualification at the UFS. - (e) Exemptions are granted on the basis of non-formal learning in accordance with RPL guidelines, with a minimum relevance of at least 50 percent.
+An evaluation will be made by the faculty to determine whether recognition will be provided for a particular module, especially if that module has a different credit value within the relevant qualification at the UFS. - (e) Exemptions are granted on the basis of non-formal learning in accordance with RPL guidelines, with a minimum relevance of at least 50%.